VPR_processing.Rmd

 ROIs are organized into folders corresponding to their assigned classification categories from automated image classification.
 The information in each aid file is used to create a folder of images that have been classified to that category.
 This step is only required if manual re-classification (see Section 2.2) is intended.
 Further details on image copying are provided in Section 3.

 Data outputs including CTD (.dat files), automated classifications (aid files) and measurements (aidmeas files) are joined together.
-The aid and aidmeas files, which may have been updated, are joined with CTD text files by the 8 digit time stamp (ROI number).
+For each deployment, the aid and aidmeas files, which may have been updated, are joined with CTD text files by the 8 digit time stamp (ROI number).
 The data are then averaged in user-defined vertical bins to produce a time series of plankton concentrations and environmental variables.
-Quality controlled data products (before and after binning) are then exported in simple formats (csv, RData, oce) for plotting and analysis.
+Data products (before and after binning) can then exported in simple formats (e.g., csv, RData, oce) for plotting and analysis.
 Further details on data processing are provided in Section 5.

 In this step, ROIs are copied to folders that are organized based on